MrCrambo/Android-Projects/README.md

 ## AugmentedR_1
-Placing simple 3d object loaded from [Googles' poly](https://poly.google.com/) website to the plane detected near you.
+Placing simple 3d object loaded from [Googles' poly](https://poly.google.com/) website to the plane.
+- Follow `Requirements` section
+- Load `.obj` file from [Googles' poly](https://poly.google.com/)
+- Create `Sample Data Directory`, copy and past your `.obj` and `.mtl` files there
+- Click `Import Sceneform Asset` on your `.obj` file and your object will appear in `assets` folder
+- Create `fragment` element in your activity layout
+- Some magic (I mean code - **detect the plane and add your model, don't forget to do it transformable for resizing and moving**) in your activity class and it's ready!

 Here will be image soon..